-17. The Government endorses this compromise approach under which some decommissioning would take place during the process of all-party negotiations, rather than before or after.
-It recognises that, under this approach, progress on decommissioning and progress on political issues are both necessary and both build confidence to enable further steps to be taken.

-18. In the Government's view, the first step in this "progressive pattern of mounting trust and confidence" is for all the participants to make clear that they accept the International Body's analysis and will accordingly work constructively and in good faith to secure the implementation of all aspects of the report, including an approach under which some decommissioning takes place during negotiations, in the context of the inclusive and dynamic negotiating process now established.

-19. Accordingly, as set out in the "Scenario for the Opening Plenary Session" the two Governments have agreed to invite the independent chairman, after open discussion in the plenary, to satisfy himself that there are such clear indications of good intent on the part of all the participants.
-Once the independent chairman has reported that he is so satisfied, the two Governments intend to propose that a sub committee of the plenary be established to secure implementation of all aspects of the report of the International Body.

-20. To implement the Body's approach on decommissioning all participants will need:

-- both to work constructively to secure a start to decommissioning during genuine and meaningful negotiations; - and to participate constructively and in good faith in substantive negotiations during which some decommissioning would take place.
+- 17. The Government endorses this compromise approach under which some decommissioning would take place during the process of all-party negotiations, rather than before or after.
+It recognises that, under this approach, progress on decommissioning and progress on political issues are both necessary and both build confidence to enable further steps to be taken. - 18.
+In the Government's view, the first step in this "progressive pattern of mounting trust and confidence" is for all the participants to make clear that they accept the International Body's analysis and will accordingly work constructively and in good faith to secure the implementation of all aspects of the report, in the context of the inclusive and dynamic negotiating process now established.
+The parties may wish to do this through a joint statement at the start of negotiations.
+After this the two Governments intend to propose that a sub committee of the plenary be established to secure implementation of all aspects of the report of the International Body, with the terms of reference attached at Annex A. - 20.
+On this basis, the Government would be satisfied that there had been a sufficient address to this issue to enable substantive discussion in the three strands to be launched.
+To implement the Body's approach on decommissioning all participants will need: - both to work constructively to secure a start to decommissioning during genuine and meaningful negotiations;

-21. It will therefore be important for all the participants periodically to review progress across the whole spectrum of the negotiations.
-The Governments propose a plenary meeting about the end of September for this purpose but envisage further meetings to review progress if necessary.
+- and to participate constructively and in good faith in substantive negotiations during which some decommissioning would take place. - 21.
+It will therefore be important for all the participants periodically to review progress across the whole spectrum of the negotiations.
+The Governments propose a plenary meeting about the end of October for this purpose but envisage further meetings to review progress if necessary.